 Ideally, the load_all() function in model.py will throw an exception if it tries to read a conf file that is not readable.

 log a warning when a content source config file cannot be read

-#2 Updated by email@example.com about 5 years ago
+#2 Updated by email@example.com over 5 years ago

 This appears to be a bug in ConfigParser.read().
 As a workaround, I suggest adding:

 immediately following the check to see if it is a file.

 If confirmed that this is in ConfigParser, let's file a bug on it upstream.